 - Solaris Core Innovations Workshop

-All of that ended at the end of 2016.
+I learned a great deal about engineering project management and product development during this period.
+But all of that ended abruptly right at the end of 2016.
 Then in the spring of 2017 I moved into corporate marketing to work on global developer programs.